dscnitrourkela/project-huckleberry-archive/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 # About App
-- The project repository of the livestream section of DSC NIT Rourkela
+- The project repository of the livestream section of DSC NIT Rourkela.

 ## Contributing 🎃